top of page

 Frailty and suffering through perimenopausal symptoms are not.

-Like the times, our bodies are changing, so it makes sense that the way we treat them also has to change.
+Like the times, our bodies are changing, so the way we treat them also has to change.

-Unfortunately standard group fitness classes are not designed to build and maintain muscle with smart, individually tailored progressive workouts.
-They also drop the ball when it comes to helping you nail form - the number one way to move safely and feel lasting results.
+Unfortunately, standard group fitness classes are not designed to build and maintain muscle with smart, individually tailored progressive workouts.
+And they drop the ball when it comes to helping you nail form - the number one way to move safely and achieve lasting results.

-With Fit After 40 Small-Group Personal Training, that’s exactly what you’ll discover how to do plus the added community bonus of our small-group.
+With Fit After 40 Small-Group Personal Training, that’s exactly what you’ll discover how to do, plus you'll have the added community bonus of our small group.

 Is

-At Fit After 40 the priority is empowering you through weight training to feel stronger, more confident, and more autonomous than you did in your 20s...Toghether.
+At Fit After 40, the priority is empowering you through personalized and progressive weight training toget and feel stronger, more confident, and more autonomous than you did in your 20's . . .
+Together.

 Where do I begin?
 There aren't enough superlatives to describe her expertise and enthusiasm.
 She pays attention to every arm and leg position, muscle movement, stance, head and neck position and every other body part involved in exercising.
 She even notices the eyes and every grimace!!
 She corrects your movements and explains why.